 A. Students do not receive a certificate upon course completion.
 However, the course is recorded on an official San José State University (SJSU) transcript.
 Students who wish to apply completed courses toward a degree program can request a transcript from SJSU.
-Note: neither the SJSU iSchool nor the university are able to provide certifications that our Open Classes courses satisfy licensure requirements of other states.
+IMPORTANT: Neither the SJSU iSchool nor the university are able to provide certifications that our Open Classes courses satisfy licensure requirements of other states.

 A. Yes.
 Courses are offered during the fall, spring, and summer sessions.
 Course selection and instructors will vary each session depending on our special session schedules.
 Regular session courses are not part of our open classes program.

 - Q. Where can I find out which courses will be offered?